devinkr/js-array-methods/readme.md

 want to do **something to each** item, applying some transformation and producing a new, modified version of the array.

-`forEach` has a closely related sibling `map`.
+`forEach` has a closely related sibling called `map`.
 The only difference between the two is that you **must always return something from map**.
+In `forEach`, returning anything is pointless.

 Using the same `words` array from before, let's do the same transformation (by capitalizing each word).
 Only this time, we'll do it better.